Introduction

 Generate loan tracker metrics

-After the DAG finish running you can also access Metabase via localhost:3000 and view the data visually, as demonstrated below.
+After the DAG finishes running you can access Metabase via localhost:3000

 ./tear_down_infra.sh {your-bucket-name}